jellyfin/jellyfin.org/docs/general/server/plugins/index.md

 [![Contributors](https://img.shields.io/github/contributors/jellyfin/jellyfin-plugin-tmdbboxsets.svg)](https://github.com/jellyfin/jellyfin-plugin-tmdbboxsets)
 [![License](https://img.shields.io/github/license/jellyfin/jellyfin-plugin-tmdbboxsets.svg)](https://github.com/jellyfin/jellyfin-plugin-tmdbboxsets)

 Automatically create movie box sets based on TMDb collections.
-Configerable minimum number of films to be considered a boxset.
-Boxsets are created as collections, and includes a schedueld task to ensure that new media is automatically put into boxsets.
+Configurable minimum number of films to be considered a boxset.
+Boxsets are created as collections and includes a scheduled task to ensure that new media is automatically put into boxsets.

 **Links:**